 Dual Career Assistance Program

-- The Office of the Provost, Deans, Department Chairs, Vice Presidents or department heads contact the Dual Career Assistance Consultant to make a referral and provide basic information about the status of a search and/or an offer of employment.
-Basic information is given about the spouse or partner at this time.
+- The Office of the Provost, Deans, Department Chairs, Vice Presidents or department heads contact the Dual Career Assistance Program Manager to make a referral and provide basic information about the status of a search and/or an offer of employment.
+Basic information about the spouse or partner and how to contact them is provided at this time.

-- An initial consultation is conducted with the spouse or partner to discuss his or her employment interests, skills and needs.
+- An initial consultation is conducted with the spouse or partner to discuss his or her employment interests, skills and abilities.
 Face to face meetings are encouraged.
-If not practical, initial consultations by phone or email are also available.
+If not practical, phone, videoconferencing or e-mail initial consultations are also available.

 - The services offered through the Dual Career Assistance Program will be customized to fit individual needs.

 - Assistance will be given in identifying appropriate employment opportunities and networking contacts.
 An individual’s own job search efforts and follow-up are crucial to the success of this program.

 Through extensive communication and coordination among the various colleges and departments within the University, the Dual Career Assistance Office may identify a new position that will benefit more than one college or department.
 A dean or department head must initiate discussions that involve the development of a new position and be prepared to provide a significant portion of the funding.
 The department where the position would be located must agree to the position and be accepting of the spousal candidate.
 Additional temporary funding for new positions can be requested from the Office of the Provost in the case of faculty spouses or partners or the Office of the Executive Vice President in the case of administrative staff spouses or partners.
 A commitment to shared funding for a period of up to three years is expected.

 Community Network Partners: